islewis/the-kombucha-code/basics/1st Fermentation.md

 - 1 Scoby

 ### Instructions
 1. Add 3 cups of water to a pot, and bring to a boil.
-Once boiling, add sugar, and remove from the heat.
-Mix until sugar is desolved, add your teabags, letting steep for ~30min.
+2. Once boiling, add in sugar.
+Mix until sugar is desolved, and take of heat.
+Add your teabags, letting steep for 15-20min.
 2. Remove the teabags, and add the rest of the water to the pot.
 3. If your tea is still hot, wait until it has cooled off.
 Once it is room tempature, add tea to your glass jar, in addition to your storebought kombucha.
 4. Add your scoby to the jar.
 Be sure to handle any scoby carefully.
 If using your hands to move it, throughly wash your hands before.